 2) If you don’t know how to ‘’sell’’ your skillset then you have missed something in your professional training.
 Go back to the basics and learn how to respond to a contract offer.

 3) If you are a beginner, you may have to agree to a lower rate in order to build up your experience and work portfolio.
 If you do your job, you will progress.

-4) Because of the nature of the services needed, some team members may work less hours than the rest of the team, therefore they may be paid less.
-If you are a female working with the kids for 6 hours a day, you cannot compare your position with a CPO that works for 10 hours driving the car or standing next to the client.
+4) Because of the nature of the services needed, some team members may work fewer hours than the rest of the team, therefore they may be paid less.
+If you are a female bodyguard working with the kids for 6 hours a day, you cannot compare your position with another bodyguard that works for 10 hours driving the car or standing next to the client.
 If you are doing equal work on equal ground, you should argue for equal pay and equal treatment.
 If you don’t like the terms, don’t take the job.
 If you find out after you accept a position that you are paid less, chalk it up to a lesson learned and don’t make the mistake next time.

 -What kind of experience do I have?

 -Does my personality, loyalty, integrity, knowledge, skill, and ability add to the client’s needs or solutions?

 -How does my CV measure up against the other candidates interviewing for a position?